 Average 401(k) Balance by Age and Generation: The Complete Data

 How does your 401(k) compare to others your age?
-This page compiles the most current retirement savings data from two authoritative sources: Fidelity Investments' Q4 2025 retirement analysis (covering 24.8 million 401(k) participants across 26,200 plans) and Vanguard's "How America Saves 2025" report (reflecting year-end 2024 data).
+We've compiled the most current retirement savings data from two authoritative sources: Fidelity Investments' Q4 2025 retirement analysis (covering 24.8 million 401(k) participants across 26,200 plans) and Vanguard's "How America Saves 2025" report (reflecting year-end 2024 data).
 Together, they provide the clearest available picture of where American retirement savers actually stand.

 Project Your Retirement Savings